aweymo/VRAF_RC.2/index.md

   col_2:
     headline: ''
     slug: ''
-    content: "<strong>While this number feels minuscule in comparison with the relative size of the collection, it represents a 60% increase in BIPOC representation from the state of the collection when I began this work in September.</strong>"
+    content: While this number feels minuscule in comparison with the relative size of the collection, it represents a <strong>60% increase in BIPOC representation
+      </strong>from the state of the collection when I began this work in September.
   col_3:
     headline: ''
     slug: ''
-    content: "<strong>That said, the significance of these photos extend beyond the backgrounds of the people occupying the frame and tell a much broader story about the evolving social fabric of Tacoma in the twentieth century.</strong>"
+    content: That said, the significance of these photos extend beyond the backgrounds of the people occupying the frame and tell a much broader story about the evolving social fabric of Tacoma in the twentieth century.
 - template: 2-column-media-element
   block: media-2
   image_1: